A book that outlasts everything.

 The Photography

-Photos contributed by the community, color-corrected and printed on archival-grade paper.
+Photos contributed by family and friends, color-corrected and printed on archival-grade paper.

 The Object